-Mentoring has become widely recognised as a positive resource for progressing personal and professional career development and at Imperial ACFs and ACLs are positively encouraged to find a mentor to support them during the course of their academic training.
+Mentoring has become widely recognised as a positive resource for progressing personal and professional career development.
+At Imperial College London, ACFs and CLs are positively encouraged to find a mentor to support them during the course of their clinical academic training.

-At the heart of mentoring is a relationship based on trust and mutual regard where one colleague uses their expertise and knowledge to support the development of another colleague.
+At the heart of mentoring is a relationship based on trust and mutual regard.
+Colleagues use their expertise and knowledge to support the development of another colleague.
 The basic principles of mentoring are:

 |Mentoring provides||Mentoring shouldn’t be used as|

-Talking with a mentor can be particularly helpful for new clinical academics as they start their programme and need to adapt to the dual demands of clinical and academic training and also learn to respond to the expectations of supervisors, patients and research funding bodies.
+Talking with a mentor can be particularly helpful for new clinical academics as they start their programme.
+They need to adapt to the dual demands of clinical and academic training while also learning to respond to the expectations of supervisors, patients and research funding bodies.
 Mentors can also help mentees with making decisions about their career trajectory and provide independent support and advice with any difficulties that they may be having.

-As part of Integrated Academic Training at Imperial, new ACFs and ACLs will be expected to identify a mentor whom they can meet with and have access to during the course of their programme.
+As part of Integrated Academic Training at Imperial, new ACFs and CLs will be expected to identify a mentor whom they can meet with and have access to during the course of their programme.
 For ACFs, the specialty academic lead may be an appropriate and excellent choice for a mentor.
 There is a range of coaching and mentoring schemes available to healthcare professionals to help develop their skills and careers, however, in this particular context, the aim is to benefit from a mentoring relationship with an experienced and skilled clinical academic.
-The CATO Office provides details of Clinical Academics at Imperial who are happy to provide mentoring to academic trainees.
+The CATO office provides details of clinical academics at Imperial who are happy to provide mentoring to academic trainees.
 Alternatively, trainees can identify someone themselves and approach them directly to see if they are willing and available to act as a mentor.
-Some Departments within the Imperial Faculty of Medicine also run their own local mentoring schemes that ACFs and ACLs can join to find a mentor via the staff development web pages.
-A further option available for ACLs is to find a mentor through the Academy of Medical Sciences mentoring scheme website.
+Some Departments within the Imperial Faculty of Medicine also run their own local mentoring schemes that ACFs and CLs can join to find a mentor via the staff development web pages.
+A further option available for CLs is to find a mentor through the Academy of Medical Sciences mentoring scheme website.

-Buddying is an additional source of support for ACFs as they start their programmes, through teaming up with an ACL.
-ACLs have faced the challenges of balancing clinical and academic commitments alongside dealing with the day to day complexities of understanding how academic training really happens, what you need to know that the handbooks and your supervisor may not have told you, and how to navigate the myriad of systems and protocols involved.
+Buddying, through teaming up with a CL, is an additional source of support for ACFs as they start their programmes.
+CLs have faced the challenges of balancing clinical and academic commitments alongside dealing with the day to day complexities of understanding how academic training really happens, what you need to know that the handbooks and your supervisor may not have told you, and how to navigate the myriad of systems and protocols involved.